UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-metric-quotients-of-pseudometric-spaces.lagda.md

       lemma-lhs ∙ (inv lemma-mhs) ∙ lemma-rhs
 ```

-### All coherent short maps from the metric quotient are equal to the coherent induced short map
+### All extensions are equal to the induced extension

 ```agda
 module _